Lerab Ling, 24 September 2014

 Taking the Hinayana as our basis, we also practise the Mahayana, the vehicle of the bodhisattvas.
 There are two approaches to taking the bodhisattva vow: the son of the Victorious One, Manjushri’s approach, which is the tradition of the ‘Profound View’; and the Bodhisattva Maitreya’s approach of ‘Vast Conduct’.
-Everyone here has at one time or another requested the bodhisattva vow from various lamas, who have granted them by following one of these two lineages and meditating on the two bodhichittas of application and action.
+Everyone here has at one time or another requested the bodhisattva vow from various lamas who have granted them by following one of these two lineages, and meditated on the two bodhichittas of aspiration and action.

 Should bodhichitta come to birth

 In those who suffer, chained in prisons of samsara,

 In that instant they are called the children of the Blissful One,